TorkamaniLab/imputation_accuracy_calculator/README.md

 Documentation and scripts provided for calculating imputation accuracy.
 Tested using Minimac4 and Imputation Autoencoder (vcf format imputed files).

+## Requirements

+- plink v1.9: used to calculate MAFs
+- python v3: source code was implemented and tested on python 3.6

 ## Command line arguments are:

 - ref_file: reference panel used for imputation